-For instance, if refrigeration units are instrumented with sensors, maintenance issues are predicted that might affect power consumption for savings.
-This might also monitor temperature fluctuations to ensure food safety.
+For instance, if you can instrument refrigeration units with sensors, maintenance issues are predicted that might affect power consumption for savings.
+It might also monitor temperature fluctuations to ensure food safety.

 B. Demand-Aware Warehouse: This is a part of warehouse automation.
-This is driven by online and in-store shopping demand.
+It is driven by online and in-store shopping demand.

 - Monitors sales in real time

-- RFID is used in the optimization of inventory management and improved services.
+- You can use RFID for optimizing inventory management and improved services.

 Future Scope: A warehouse with open space where it will have automated pallets self-organize based on real-time demand.